-Last Updated on April 17, 2019 by Dave Schoenbeck
+Last Updated on October 23, 2023 by Dave Schoenbeck

 1. Take care of your physical health.

-This isn’t necessarily a quick fix, but in the long term, getting enough sleep and eating right will go a long way towards helping with handling work stress.
+This isn’t necessarily a quick fix, but in the long term, getting enough sleep and eating right will go a long way toward helping with handling work stress.
 If your body is healthy, your mind will be better able to cope with stressful situations.

 Another health villain is caffeine.
 Caffeine, while a standard part of most people’s workday, can increase your stress levels, so you might consider cutting back on the coffee.
 If you find your heart and mind racing even without caffeine, try to start a meditation practice to help you calm down in the moment.